philamp/jellygrail/README.md

 ## 7/ ➰ Daily restart

-As JellyGrail is experimental, a daily restart is recommended: add in your crontab a daily call to RESTART.SH
+As JellyGrail is experimental, a daily restart is recommended: add in your crontab a daily call to RESTART.SH It also redoes the rshared mounted folder ./Video_Library (so it's accessible from the host)
+> This script throws unmounting errors but don't worry.
+> ⚠️ If you've restarted your system, the docker container was maybe restarted but the rshared folder (./Video_Library) was not redone so you have to run RESTART.SH to fix it.

 # 🚀 First and daily Usage